b-asic-eda/b-asic/docs_sphinx/index.rst

 It is not yet fully functional, but several parts of the design flow works, while others are missing/buggy.
-The goal is to have a working design path from algorithm downto a HDL-description of a custom architecture.
+The goal is to have a working design path from algorithm down to a HDL-description of a custom architecture.
 Once it becomes a bit more mature, we expect to make it available on pypi and conda-forge so that it will becomes easier to access.